scisley/scisley.github.io/README.md

 ## My Notes

 So, I need to learn more about the Jekyll build process.
 Right now, I have to change the site url in order to test locally vs deploy to github.
 That isn't ideal.
-Also, I don't have a .gitignore file, whichI should probably have since there's a ton that doesn't need to be checked into the repo.
+Also, I don't have a .gitignore file, which I should probably have since there's a ton that doesn't need to be checked into the repo.

 ## Post Ideas